1. What is the legal framework governing bribery in Hungary?

 - Indirect corruption: giving or offering a bribe to a person claiming to be influencing a public official (the person does not actually have to be influencing an official, it is enough if they claim to be doing so) (Criminal Code - Section 298).

-- Receiving indirect corruption: requesting, accepting or accepting to receive a bribe by claiming to be influencing a public official.
-(Criminal Code – Section 299).
+- Receiving indirect corruption: requesting, accepting or accepting to receive a bribe by claiming to be influencing a public (Criminal Code - Section 299).

 4. What is the jurisdictional reach of the legal framework?

-In addition, the Criminal Code also allows for extraterritorial application in the case of (i) crimes committed against Hungarian natural or legal persons abroad, and (ii) any crime committed abroad by foreign nationals provided such conduct is also a criminal offence in the jurisdiction where it is perpetrated.
-This latter rule makes it possible for Hungarian authorities to prosecute – based on Hungarian law – virtually any crime committed in the world.
+In addition, the Criminal Code also allows for extraterritorial application in the case of (i) crimes committed against Hungarian natural or legal persons abroad, and (ii) any crime committed abroad by foreign nationals provided such conduct is also a criminal offense in the jurisdiction where it is perpetrated.
+This latter rule makes it possible for Hungarian authorities to prosecute - based on Hungarian law - virtually any crime committed in the world.
 Prosecution based on these special extraterritorial provisions may, however, only be invoked upon the personal decision of the Chief Prosecutor.
 We note that these special jurisdictional rules are seldom invoked by the Hungarian authorities; they are almost exclusively used under extraordinary circumstances, such as the prosecution of foreign terrorists.

 5. Who may be liable for bribery? (public officials, private individuals, legal entities etc.)

-Anyone can be liable for giving or offering a bribe.
+Any natural person can be liable for giving or offering a bribe.

 For receiving, or agreeing to receive a bribe, the three categories of persons described in Section 2 above may be held liable.